psu/shortlet/README.md

 ### CommandPal

-A slightly modified copy of the [command-pal](https://github.com/benwinding/command-pal) project.
+A slightly modified copy of the [command-pal project](https://github.com/benwinding/command-pal).

 ### inject.js

 The main injection script that bootstraps Shortlet by fetching the shortlets from settings and loading them into CommandPal.
-Also keeps track of elements in/out of the viewport when needed.
+Also, when needed, keeps track of elements inside and outside of the viewport.

 ### service-worker.js

-The Chrome extension backend, handling local storage and open the settings page.
+The extension backend, handling local storage and open the settings page.

+### settings.html/.js/.css

+Extension settings HTML/CSS and persistence.

+# You scrolled all the way down!

-# Previous art
+## Previous art
 Nothing exists in vaccum.
-Shortlet is built on ideas from the Shortkeys browser extension.
-Alfred app has been an inspiration for the command palette interface.
+Shortlet is built from ideas I got when using the brilliant [Shortkeys browser extension](https://github.com/crittermike/shortkeys).
+[Alfred app](https://alfredapp.com) has been an inspiration for the command palette interface.

+## Guiding principles
+- Use natural language.
+- Queues are cool.
+- Premature optimization is immature.